 Owner: Iowa State University

-For more information about the station, contact farm superintendent, Nick Howell.
+For more information about the station, please contact the farm superintendent, Nick Howell.

 The Horticulture Research Station was moved to its current site in 1967 and has been active at Iowa State ever since.
 A majority of the buildings located at the Horticulture Research Station were built between 1970 and 1972.
 Many of the initially established apple orchards are still used today.

 Site selection of the 235 acres consists of Clarion, Nicollet, Webster, and Storden soil series with a nearly level to moderate slope.
-The 15-acre lake provides a source of irrigation water for the whole station as well as home to many different wild life.
-Buildings at the station include office, classroom and teaching facilities, an apple sorting room, and cold and hot storage.
+The 15-acre lake provides a source of irrigation water for the whole station as well as a home to a diverse amount of animals wild life.
+Buildings at the station include offices, a classroom with teaching facilities, an apple sorting room, and cold and hot storage.

 The Horticulture Research Station hosts educational farm field days throughout the year that are open to the public.
 Field days consist of tours of research and demonstration plots.
 Please see the following links for more information about other ISU Research and Demonstration Farms and all ISU Farm Field Days.